Jolin Tsai: Public image

 Tsai captivated young audiences with her pure and sweet image in the early stage of her career, earning her the media nickname "Teenage Boy Killer".
 As her musical style and visual presentation evolved, she gradually transformed from a pop idol into one of the most iconic figures in Mandopop music.
 Since the 2010s, she has taken on a more active and creative role in the production of her albums, showcasing artistic autonomy and versatility that earned her titles such as "Queen of Reinvention" and "Queen of C-Pop".

 Widely regarded as a fashion icon in the Chinese-speaking world, Tsai is known for her diverse and innovative sense of style.
-She has graced the covers of prestigious fashion magazines such as Vogue, Elle, Harper's Bazaar, and Marie Claire, and has been invited to major fashion events including the "Big Four" Fashion Weeks, the Met Gala, and the Victoria's Secret Fashion Show.
+She featured in magazines such as Vogue, Elle, Harper's Bazaar, and Marie Claire, and has been invited to major fashion events including the "Big Four" Fashion Weeks, the Met Gala, and the Victoria's Secret Fashion Show.
 She is recognized as the first Chinese pop artist to participate in all six of these premier global fashion events.

 Tsai is also an outspoken advocate for marriage equality and LGBTQ+ rights, often expressing support for the community and being celebrated as a gay icon.
 Billboards Tamar Herman highlighted Tsai's work for promoting love and equality through her provocative songs and music videos in the traditionally conservative Chinese music industry.
 Songs such as "Fantasy", "Gentlewomen", "We're All Different, Yet the Same", and "Womxnly" reflect her compassion toward sexual minorities and her commitment to social advocacy.
 A supporter of feminism, she emphasizes the importance of self-confidence and self-affirmation for women, and promotes gender equality.

-Known for her discipline and professionalism, Tsai holds herself to high standards in appearance, dance, and performance.
-She describes herself not as innately gifted but as a self-made talent, believing that she must put in more effort than others to succeed.
-She continually challenges herself by learning new skills—such as yoga, rhythmic gymnastics, and pole dancing—to enrich her stage presence.
-Her passion for fondant cake decoration even led her to compete and win awards in the field.
-As she matures, Tsai has also embraced self-acceptance, highlighting the importance of recognizing one's imperfections and finding peace with them.
+Tsai has been noted for her discipline and professionalism, particularly in relation to her appearance, dance training, and stage performances.
+She has described herself as a self-made performer rather than someone with innate talent, stating that she believes she must work harder than others to succeed.
+Tsai has learned skills such as yoga, rhythmic gymnastics, and pole dancing to enhance her performances and stage presence.
+Her passion of competitive fondant cake decoration led her to win awards in the field.
+In later years, Tsai has spoken about the importance of self-acceptance and finding peace and acknowledging personal imperfections.